Port Mansfield, Texas: Geography

 The cut through South Padre Island had shoaled considerably in the early 2000s, and by 2008 only shallow draft boats could safely enter at the Mansfield cut.
-The channel was dredged in the winter months of 2009-2010 by the United States Army Corps of Engineers using Federal relief money following Hurricanes Rita and Dolly.
-The channel was dredged in the Spring of 2021 and is now 16–20 feet deep with all the dredge tailings making a beach on the north side of the jetty.
+The channel was dredged in the winter months of 2009-2010 by the United States Army Corps of Engineers, using Federal relief money following hurricanes Rita and Dolly.
+The channel was dredged in the spring of 2021 and is now 16–20 feet deep, with all the dredge tailings making a beach on the north side of the jetty.

 Demographics

+Port Mansfield first appeared as a census designated place in the 2000 U.S. census.

 2020 census

 As of the 2020 United States census, there were 319 people, 92 households, and 31 families residing in the CDP.